Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 Then more mature state, and has increased bureaucratiation ex Co-ordingation, resource-matruiry, bereaucracy

 Growth becomes a challenge when the firm grows but managers/foudners dont develop competence to manage it with its growth.
 The managerial capacity is low.
-Employees will suffer if this happens as wel
+Employees will suffer if this happens as well as the founders.